 2.1.3.1 The effects of card characteristics on card choice

-The posterior means and 90% credible intervals for the predictors of interest are reported in Figure x in the main text.
+The posterior means and 90% credible intervals are reported in Figure x in the main text, limited to predictors for picking the right-hand card for ease of interpretation; Figure Sx shows the means and credible intervals for picking the right-hand card versus the left-hand card.
 Participants preferred candidate friends who were not from La Paz, the capital city of Bolivia; we can infer this because when the candidate friend on the right-hand side was from La Paz but the candidate friend on the left-hand side was not, participants were less likely to pick the right-hand card.
 They also preferred candidate friends not from the same river valley – at least when a candidate friend from the same river valley appeared on the right.
 Taken together, we can infer that they preferred same-community candidate friends over friends from elsewhere.
 Likewise, participants preferred candidate friends from their own pueblo indígena and their own religious affiliation over those from other pueblos indígenas and other religious affiliations.
 Note that these latter effects are more pronounced than the effect of location, as participants consistently avoided candidate friends from other pueblos indígenas or other religious affiliations regardless of whether they appeared on the left or right.

 Consistent with preferences elicited in the 2014-15 economic game, participants strongly preferred candidate friends who were “good people” or “very good people” – this was the largest effect observed (Pisor & Gurven, 2018).
 Participants also preferred participants who were “trustworthy” or “very trustworthy,” although like that of location, this effect depended on whether trustworthy candidate friend appeared on the left or right.
 Participants avoided picking candidate friends described as having “a lot of money.”